Kamilcuk/nomad-tools/README.md

 + nomad-watch purge --help
 Usage: nomad-watch purge [OPTIONS] JOBID

-  Alias to --purge stop.
+  Alias to `--purge stop`, with the following difference in exit status.
+If the option --no-preserve-status is given, then exit with the following status:   0 when the job was purged or does not exist from the start.
+The command `-x purge` exits with zero exit status if the job just does not exists.

 Options:
-  -h, --help  Show this message and exit.
+  --help  Show this message and exit.
-  --version   Print program version then exit.

 ```